stefanvictora/hue-scheduler/docs/light_configuration.md

   In the first example, the transition starts 30 minutes before sunrise, while in the last example, it starts 5 minutes after ``civil_dawn`` to smoothly turn on the light to full brightness until sunrise.

-  > [!NOTE]
-  > The start time expression for ``tr-before`` must be before the defined state start, otherwise the property is ignored.
+  > Note: The start time expression for ``tr-before`` must be before the defined state start, otherwise the property is ignored.
 Setting ``tr-before`` to more than 24 hours is not supported and leads to unexpected scheduling results.

   `tr-before` adjusts the transition time to the remaining duration if the light is turned on later.
 It calculates the mid-transition state based on the elapsed time, effectively interpolating from the previous state.
 For example: